lukehoggett/bulb/README.md

 sudo setcap cap_net_raw+eip $(eval readlink -f `which node`)
 ```

-Whenever you ran 'jspm init' correct line 2 of browser/config.js to:
+Whenever you ran 'jspm init' correct line 2 of browser/config.js to: (unless you run as part of npm i, npm update still will need this fix)

 ```
 baseURL: __dirname + "/",